 It’s important to note that your personas will constantly evolve.
 As you continue to collect more data from your current patients, local demographics, and social followers, you will be able to add more details to your personas.
 And, sometimes, you’ll find that a persona no longer resonates with your practice.

-In order to ensure that you have targeted the right people for your future optical marketing strategies, you have to revise or retire your personas based on the information you gathered.
+To ensure that you have targeted the right people for your future marketing, you have to revise or retire your personas based on the information you gathered.

 If you’re not seeing a strong return on investment from your optical marketing resources, then you might not be marketing to the right people.
 By creating your ideal patient persona, you’ll be able to develop content and marketing campaigns that align with your practice, your specialties, and your audience.